Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \end{equation}
 ```

-$\mathbf{u}$ is Injection rate for the each injection well, therefore the control vector, to be optimizaed in this case is defined as:
+$\mathbf{u}$ is 1d vector with a dimension of eight, where each element contains injection rate for each injection well, therefore the control vector, to be optimized in this case, is defined as:

 ```{=tex}
 \begin{equation}